 Handle different tasks

 Not every task is the same, and not every employee is suited to every job.
 As new task types appear, you’ll need to adapt your workflow around different specialties, priorities, and processing times.
-What starts as a simple pile of paperwork gradually becomes a more interesting balancing act of routing, timing, and keeping the right people on the right work.

 Upgrade